Skip to main content

 Before using Debug Mode, ensure that:

-• You are spawned at an airport with BARS compatibility
+• You are spawned at an airport supported by BARS

 • Light models have fully loaded (wait a few seconds after spawning)